 At first, some days I would start crying and I couldn’t stop.
 Then one day my six year old son pulled up the vacuum.
 He pretended like the vacuum was a microphone.
 And I have a recording.
 Of what he sang to me that day.
 And you can hear his three-year-old brother interrupt him.
 Then my three-year-old decided to stop interrupting his older brother.
 And just drum to make his contribution.
 It takes me back to that time.

-A Touching Moment with My Children
+A Touching Moment AFter Betrayal

 6 Year Old Son: Oh, it’s okay to cry, it’s okay to cry.
 If someone’s mean to you,